 WARNING: This appliance is designed for installation in only a solid-fuel burning masonry or UL 127 factory-built fireplace or in a listed ventless firebox enclosure.
 Exception: DO NOT install this appliance in a factory-built fireplace that includes instructions stating it has not been tested or should not be used with unvented gas logs.
-See worksheet to determine if you have a confined or unconfined space.

-WARNING: Solid-fuels shall not be burned in a fireplace in which an unvented room heater is installed.
+A WARNING: Solid-fuels shall not be burned in a fireplace in which an unvented room heater is installed.